PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/genome_annotations.md

 Genomes that are in more than 500 contigs are not annotated by RAST.
 Nor are plasmid-only genomes.
 There is approximately a two-month interval between when sequences are submitted to RefSeq and re-annotation/integration with PATRIC, thus there may be a significant difference in the number of genomes at NCBI and at PATRIC.

 ## Annotated Features
-Currently, RASTtk annotates the following genomic feature types:
+Currently, PATRIC supports the following genomic feature types:

 * -10_signal
 * -35_signal